thingful/testharness/README.md

 `harness, err := testharness.Register(fetcherName.NewIndexer, false)`

-There are 3 main features, these functions can be used separately.
+There are 3 main functions, these functions can be used separately.

 ### RunAll
 RunAll runs URL method of this fetcher first